Elguja Medzmariashvili

-Elguja Viktorovich Medzmariashvili. (born August 17, 1946, in Batumi, Georgia), Georgian scientist and military figure, Doctor of Military Science, Doctor of Technical Science, Professor, Major-General, academician of the Georgian National Academy of Sciences.
+Elguja Viktoris dze Medzmariashvili (ელგუჯა ვიქტორის ძე მეძმარიაშვილი; born August 17, 1946, in Batumi, Georgia), Georgian scientist and military figure, Doctor of Military Science, Doctor of Technical Science, Professor, Major-General, academician of the Georgian National Academy of Sciences.

 E. Medzmariashvili is General Constructor of the first Georgian space object launched into orbit on July 23, 1999, and, shifted to an independent orbit on July 28 after its deploying and testings.

 He established and developed the scientific, academic and applied areas in the fields of space technology and military engineering.
 He is a companion of the highest military state award – Vakhtang Gorgassali I degree order.

 Biography

 In 1964, he graduated from Batumi first high school with gold medal.

 In 1969, graduated from the Georgian Technical University Department of Civil Engineering, and went through the course of post graduate study in the field of spatial constructions in 1972.

 Since 1973 to present he has been working in Georgian Technical University.
 He was a head of the Civil Engineering Constructions Department in 1985–1995, and then, in 1995–2004, the head of the special constructions department founded by himself.
 Currently he is a full professor in the Georgian Technical University.

 In 1979 he established the Georgian Institute of Space Constructions whereat he holds the post of the general constructor and general director.
 There are numerous space and terrestrial military engineering complexes and constructions developed in the institute.

 In 1978–1989, being the chief of Tbilisi branch of the Moscow Central Scientific-industrial Corporation KOMETA and general constructor of its military space technology, Elguja Medzmariashvili, due to the state commission decision and for coping with a special task, was cooperating with the scientific technical committee of the engineer corps of the Ministry of Defense, facultyies of the general staff and military engineering academy, Korolev Rocket Space Corporation ENERGY, Khrunichev Rocket Building Factory, Moscow mechanics problems and aviation institutes as well as special scientific institutions, universities and institutes in Dnepropetrocsk, Siktivkar, Dubna, Nakhabino, Podlipsk, Kharkov and other cities.

 Since 1995 to present, being the research manager and direct member of the working group, he has been fulfilling the orders of the German company “Daimler-Benz Aerospace” - "Dornier-Satelliten systeme, Italian company Alenia Aerospazio, Munich technical University Institute of lightweight Constructions (LLB, Technical University of Munich) and European Space Agency (ESA).